Conormal homology of manifolds with corners: Introduction

 In this note we contribute to the index theory and homology of compact manifolds with corners.
 More specifically, a fundamental question in this field asks for obstructions to the Fredholm property for boundary value problems, initiated in \cite{CL}.
 Let $X$ be such a manifold with corners.
 The geometrically relevant boundary value problems (and their inverses) are contained in the algebra of b-pseudodifferential operators as introduced by \cite{MelrosePiazza}.
 Given such an operator which is \emph{elliptic} (has an elliptic principal symbol) it is in general not true that the operator is Fredholm.

 In this situation, on asks if one can find a smoothing perturbation (possibly after stabilization) to render the given operator Fredholm.
 If this is possible, the operator satisfies the stable Fredholm perturbation property (SFP).
-As one can guess, not all operators have the SFP: it is proven in \cite{NSS} that the obstruction to this is precisely the boundary analytic index which takes values in $K_*(\K_b(\boundary X))$ where $\K_b(\boundary X)$ is the $C^*$-algebra of b-compact operators on the boundary of $X$.
+As one can guess, not all operators have the SFP: it is proven in \cite{NSS} that the obstruction to this is precisely the boundary analytic index which takes values in $K_*(\K_b(\boundary X))$ where $\K_b(\boundary X)$ is the $C^*$-algebra of b-compact operators on the boundary of $X$ (the $C^*$-algebra $\K_b(\boundary X)$ is defined as the quotient $\K_b(X)/\K(X)$, where $\K(X)$ denotes the $C^*$-algebra of compact operators on $L^2(X)$, for details see \cite{CL}).
 A modern proof of the same fact, using deformation groupoids, is given in \cite{CLM}.
 By \cite[Proposition 5.6]{CL}, the restriction to the boundary induces an isomorphism $K_*(\K_b(X))\to K_*(\K_b(\boundary X))$ provided $\boundary X\ne \emptyset$.

 It turns out that the relevant group $K_*(\K_b(X))$ depends only on the combinatorics of the faces of the manifold with corners $X$ and how they intersect.
 Indeed, one essentially can compute these K-groups combinatorially.
 To this end, Bunke \cite{Bunke} introduced the \emph{conormal homology} of $X$ (called differently in \cite{Bunke}), computed from a chain complex generated abstractly by the faces of $X$.
 In \cite{CL}, it is shown that this conormal homology contains the obstructions to SFP if the corners in $X$ are of codimension $\le 3$.